KaanKayali/KaanKayali/README.md

 # 👋 I'm Kaan
 **Full-Stack Developer** from Switzerland
 🎓 Currently completing an internship and on track to become a certified EFZ Application Developer by Summer 2025.
+I'm continuously improving my skills and exploring new technologies to build useful applications. <br>
+Open to collaborations and new experiences!

 ## 🚀 About Me
 - 🔥 Passionate about Web Development in both Front-End and Back-End technologies.
 - 💻 Interested in programming and creating physics-based simulations.

-## 🌱 Always Learning
-Continuously improving my skills and exploring new technologies to build useful applications.
-Open to collaborations and new experiences!

 ## ⚙️ Programming languages
 ![Python](https://img.shields.io/badge/Python-3776AB?style=flat&logo=python&logoColor=white)